-- That the matter has not been properly addressed by Tameside College's own internal procedures. - 5.50.
-The OU Student Casework Office will contact you within 10 working days of this request being received to inform you if your review request is eligible to be considered for review. - 5.51.
-For full details of the process and what the OU will consider please refer to OU Handbook for Validated Awards under Appendix 1: Student Complaints and Appeals Procedures (p149).
-If the OU considers that you have grounds for a review, they will consider your case within 40 working days of when the submission was received.
+- That the matter has not been properly addressed by Tameside College's own internal procedures. - 7.25.
+The OU Student Casework Office will contact you within 10 working days of this request being received to inform you if your review request is eligible to be considered for review. - 7.26.
+For full details of the process and what the OU will consider please refer to OU consider your case within 40 working days of when the submission was received.